-Mongolian’s wide-open spaces are a perfect landscape for the sounds of the Mongolia Tuvan Throat singing, as it carries the sounds of the singing over the beautiful hills and plains of Mongolian.
-Mongolian herders would practice their throat singing as they herd their sheep, goats, and other animals.
+Mongolian’s wide-open spaces are a perfect landscape for the Mongolian Tuvan Throat singing, as it carries the sounds of the singing over the beautiful hills and plains of Mongolian.
+Mongolian herders would practice throat singing as they herd their sheep, goats, and other animals.

 Mongolian throat singing is a wonderful and enchanting form of musical singing.
-It is a mixture of a husky kind of chanting, and low growling sounds that all form together to produce a beautiful musical melody.
+It is a mixture of husky chanting and low growling sounds that all form together to produce a beautiful musical melody.

 What is Mongolian Tuvan Throat Singing?